glesys/glesys-go/README.md

 1. Fork the repo.
 2. Make sure to run the tests to verify that you're starting with a clean slate.
 3. Add a test for your change, make sure it fails.
-Refactoring existing code or improving documenation does not require new tests.
+Refactoring existing code or improving documentation does not require new tests.
 4. Make the changes and ensure the test pass.
 5. Commit your changes, push to your fork and submit a Pull Request.